stefanprodan/rancher-swarm-weave/README.md

 ![scope_list](https://github.com/stefanprodan/rancher-swarm-weave/blob/master/screens/scope_list.png)

-The Scope launcher will install Scope on each server and will exit.
+The launcher will install Scope on each server and will exit.
 Using `--restart-condition none` we instruct Docker Swarm not to restart the service after it exits.

 ![launcher_list](https://github.com/stefanprodan/rancher-swarm-weave/blob/master/screens/launcher_list.png)

-With `--mode global` we make sure Scope will be automatically deployed on new servers as you add them to the Swarm.
+With `--mode global` we make sure Scope will be automatically deployed on new servers as you add them to the swarm.

-Once the Scope containers are running on all hosts you can login into Weave Cloud and inspect your Swarm Cluster.
+Once the Scope containers are running on all hosts you can login into Weave Cloud and inspect your cluster.

 ![scope](https://github.com/stefanprodan/rancher-swarm-weave/blob/master/screens/scope.png)

+With Weave Cloud Scope you can see your Rancher hosts, Docker containers and services in real-time.
+You can view metrics, tags and metadata of the running processes, containers or hosts.
+It’s the idea tool to visualize your Docker Swarm clusters and troubleshoot problems that may arise.
+Scope offers remote access to the Swarm’s nods and containers making it easy to diagnose issues in real-time.